nick-kanakis/effective-java-in-a-nutshell/README.md

 An immutable class is simply a class whose instances cannot be modified.

 How to make a class immutable:
-1) Don’t provide methods that modify the object’s state.
+1) Don’t provide methods that modify the object’s state. *(Check Item 50 for more information about pass-by-value)*
 2) Ensure that the class can’t be extended (Make the class final or make the constructor private, the latest is better because it allows for future refactoring, by adding a new inner subclass).
 3) Make all fields final (you can have non-final fields as long as you control the access to it and return only cached results, to avoid the recalculation cost).
 4) Make all fields private.
 To avoid clients obtaining access to a field and modifying it.
 5) Ensure exclusive access to any mutable components.
-If a field is mutable make sure that the client cannot obtain a reference to these objects, make defensive copies in constructors, accessors.
+If a field is mutable make sure that the client cannot obtain a reference to these objects, make defensive copies in constructors, accessors. *(Check Item 50 for more information about pass-by-value)*

 eg: